 Fire Hazards

-Fire hazards are prominent in the undeveloped land of San Gabriel Mountains, as well as within Claremont’s urban areas.
-Most of Claremont is designated as Fire Zone 3, but parts of the City are designated a Very High Fire Hazard Severity Zone, or Zone 4 (see Figure 6-4).
+Fire hazard is prominent in the undeveloped land of the San Gabriel Mountains, as well as within Claremont’s urban areas.
+Parts of the City are designated a Very High Fire Hazard Severity Zone (VHFHZ)(see Figure 6-5).
+Most of the land in VHFHZ is designated for residential use.
+However, there are non-residential areas near the San Antonio Creek wash on the city’s eastern side, including the Eastern edge of the Claremont colleges.
+No areas in Claremont have been identified as lacking emergency service.
+More information about wildfire hazard areas is available from CAL FIRE and the United States Geological Survey.

 Claremont’s proximity to the mountains, the hillsides, low humidity, and the seasonal Santa Ana winds contribute to a constant threat of wildfires and the spread of fire into urban areas.